bradyep/NewsFeedsFYI/nffyi-rest/README.md

 ## Usage

+The build task is defined in tasks.json and can be invoked with `shift + ctrl + B`.
+This runs tsc on 'watch' mode.

 Currently it must be run from VS Code so that the required environmental variable are set.

 ## Environmental Variables